simonbengtsson/jsPDF-AutoTable/README.md

 See other examples in `/examples/examples.js` which is also the source code for the [demo](https://simonbengtsson.github.io/jsPDF-AutoTable/) documents.

-### Usage with module bundlers

-Use the `dist/jspdf.plugin.autotable.umd.js` with javascript bundlers such as requirejs and browserify.
-This plugin does no longer export umd in the default dist files as jspdf `<= 2.61` breaks umd by bundling a version of requirejs.

-The jspdf library itself has spotty support for module bundlers so you do have to make sure that you use a compatibly version of jspdf.
-I have had troubles with all official releases up to and including 1.2.61, but the dist files in the jspdf repo should work.

-For more information, check out the [examples](examples) and their readme.

 ### Usage with Angular 2 (angular cli v1.0.0-beta.14)